 When there is a risk of damage to pitches or injury to players, fields may be closed for play by local councils, clubs or referees.

-- The club will use Facebook to notify wet weather closures of training and home grounds s soon as they are known
+- The club will use the CAMS chat to notify wet weather closures of training and home grounds soon as they are known

 - For weekend matches on away grounds, updates are posted by CDSFA.
 If a field does not have a CLOSED status against it then it is deemed to be OPEN